 We had a great lilikoi season this year!
 So be prepared to see more lilikoi recipes makings their way onto the blog soon.
 Why do I love lilikoi?
-With its strong floral fragrance and distinct flavor, ranging from tart to sweet, its hard not to love this unique fruit.
-It’s also incredibly versatile; it can be used in teas, lemonade, cocktails, jams, butter, sorbets, ice cream, pies, cakes…really the list of possibilities are endless!
+With its strong floral fragrance and distinct flavor, ranging from tart to sweet, it’s hard not to love this unique fruit.
+It’s also incredibly versatile; it can be used in teas, lemonade, cocktails, jams, butter, sorbets, ice cream, pies, cakes…really, the list of possibilities are endless!

-I freeze most of the juice we get from the lilikoi, so we enjoy its amazing flavor year round – it really feels like we are spoiled sometimes!
+I freeze most of the juice we get from the lilikoi, so we enjoy its amazing flavor year-round – it really feels like we are spoiled sometimes!
 If you want to read more on lilikoi, you can find information here.

 What is a Posset?

-It is dessert that originated in England as a creamy beverage curdled with wine, ale or liquor and flavored with spices.
+It is a dessert that originated in England as a creamy beverage curdled with wine, ale, or liquor and flavored with spices.
 But today’s posset, which has been taken up by English celebrity chefs and cookbook writers and is starting to appear on American restaurant menus, is something altogether different: a chilled dessert with a luxurious texture that comes together almost by magic from nothing more than sugar, cream, and citrus juice.
 The three ingredients work perfectly together to get that silky, smooth texture.
-The citrus reacts with the cream (there is a whole chemical reaction that goes on that you can read about here), and causes the cream to thicken and the sugar works to give the posset an amazingly smooth texture.
+The citrus reacts with the cream (there is a whole chemical reaction that goes on that you can read about here) and causes the cream to thicken, and the sugar works to give the posset an amazingly smooth texture.

 For this Recipe: